 - Meanwhile, heat a large pan over medium-low to medium heat.
 Add 1 tablespoon of olive oil and pancetta to the pan.
 Cook, stirring occasionally, for about 7-10 minutes or until the fat renders and the pancetta is golden brown.
 Transfer pancetta to a bowl, reserving the fat in the pan.

-- When water in pot comes to a boil, season with a generous amount of salt.
-The water should taste like the sea.
+- When water in pot comes to a boil, season with a generous amount of salt (about 1-2 tablespoons of Kosher salt per quart of water).
 Add pasta and cook, stirring occasionally, until 1-2 minutes short of al dente, Drain pasta, reserving about 1-2 cups of pasta water for the sauce.

 - While the pasta cooks, add 2 more tablespoons of olive oil to the pan along with the chopped onion.
 Season with salt and pepper.
 Cook 3-5 minutes until soft and translucent.
 Add peas and ¼ cup of pasta cooking water.
 Bring to a simmer and cook for 2-3 minutes until the peas are tender.